Jack Armer

-Jack Armer (born 16 April 2001) is a professional footballer who plays for Carlisle United, as a defender.
+Jack Armer (born 16 April 2001) is a professional footballer who plays for Burton Albion as a defender.
 Born in England, he has represented Scotland at youth international level.

 Early and personal life

 Born in Preston, Armer is from Penwortham and has Scottish descent on his mother's side of the family.

 Club career

 Armer joined Preston North End at the age of seven and turned professional in May 2019.
 He moved on loan to Lancaster City in August 2019.
 After the loan ended in December 2019, he returned to the club for a second loan spell in January 2020.

 He was released by Preston at the end of the 2019–20 season, and signed for Carlisle United in August 2020.

+On 8 July 2024, Armer joined League One side Burton Albion for an undisclosed fee on a two-year deal with the option for a further season.

 International career

 he was called-up but the Scotland under-19 team in February 2020.
 He had previously played for Scotland at under-17 and under-18 levels.